she0930she/travel-advisor/README.md

 2. run npm start

 # You can use this app to
-search travel places, the restaurants, the attractions and change the rating requirements.\ I used rapid API call fetch the restaurants, the attractions, and used Google Javascript API to display the map icon.\
+Search travel places, the restaurants, the attractions and change the rating requirements.\
+I used rapid API call fetch the restaurants, the attractions, and used Google Javascript API to display the map icon.\

 # Getting Started with Create React App